Quant-Risk-Lab/Forecasting-MS-GARCH-Volatility-with-Transformer/README.md

-# Forecasting MS-GARCH Volatility and CVaR with Transformer and GAN
+# Estimation of Volatility and ES with Variational Auto-Encoder